tyleryasaka/lobular/README.md

 - `mtx`: Gene expression matrix with genes as rows.
 - `coords`: Coordinate matrix with columns `x` and `y`; rownames match `mtx` colnames.
 - `zone_obj`: Calibrated `ZonationObject`.
+- `resolution`: Optional numeric value for the resolution, where higher value results in a more granular interpolation (default 1)
 - `use_for_inference`: Optional vector of sample names to use for zonation inference (e.g., hepatocytes).

 **Returns:**